A woman with short gray hair wearing a gray blazer and a white shirt sitting against a blue background.

 My Approach

 Most people who come to therapy don't need to be fixed.
 They need to understand themselves more honestly.
-The defenses we build to protect ourselves from being hurt are genuinely brilliant — they worked.
+The defenses we build to protect ourselves from being hurt are genuinely brilliant.
+They worked.
 The problem is they keep working long after we've outgrown the circumstances that made them necessary.
 Sometimes the very thing that once kept us safe is now keeping us from the closeness, or the change, we actually want.

 In our work together, I'm not trying to talk you out of those defenses.
-I'm curious about them — where they came from, what they were built to protect, and whether they still need to be running the show.
+I'm curious about them.
+Where they came from, what they were built to protect, and whether they still need to be running the show.

 Sessions tend to feel intellectually alive.
 We're making meaning together, not just processing feelings.
 I'll notice things out loud and occasionally ask the question you weren't quite expecting.